 This prospectus ("Prospectus") covers the resale of certain shares (the "Shares") of Common Stock, no par value per share (the "Common Stock"), of Cellegy Pharmaceuticals, Inc. ("Cellegy" or the "Company") held or acquirable by certain persons ("Selling Shareholders") named in this Prospectus.
 The Company will not receive any of the proceeds from the sale of the Shares.
-The Shares covered hereby include shares of Common Stock that are issuable upon conversion of previously-issued shares of Series A Preferred Stock (the "Series A Preferred") held by certain of the Selling Shareholders (the "Series A Holders"), and up to an additional 1,000,000 shares of Common Stock that are held by certain other Selling Shareholders or that are issuable upon exercise of warrants to purchase Common Stock held by certain other Selling Shareholders.
+The Shares covered hereby include shares of Common Stock that are issuable upon conversion of previously-issued shares of Series A Preferred Stock (the "Series A Preferred") held by certain of the Selling Shareholders (the "Series A Holders"), and up to an additional 1,000,000 shares of Common Stock that are held by certain other Selling Shareholders.
 See "Selling Shareholders" for information with respect to Shares held or acquirable by the Selling Shareholders.